 What exactly is inflammation?

 Inflammation is a casual term used to describe the body’s response to infection, injury, or some other type of harm.
 The inflammatory process is a necessary and beneficial one that helps the body heal and protect itself from further damage.
-However, when inflammation becomes chronic, it can lead to a wide variety of health problems, which we’ll discuss in a bit more detail in the sections below.

 What causes Inflammation?